CatFishing4Guyz/cfmaw/docs/main.md

 `README.md` - the README file

 ### Required modules
+**I've made this using Python 3.10.2, but I don't know what is the minimum version required.**

 `requests` for connecting to the API

 `json` for loading the JSON file and printing the various values

+**Note: Both modules already exist when you install Python**

 ### The code itself
 Each file (except `__init__.py`) has a class with the same name as the file.